 In April 2013, the Government announced new funding of £150 million for Physical Education (PE) and sport.
-This funding should be used to improve the quality and breadth of PE and Sport provision.
-The funding is for the period 1 September 2014 – 31 August 2016.
+This funding should be used to improve the quality andbreadth of PE and Sport provision.
+The funding was initially for the period 1 September 2014 – 31 August 2016.
 This funding was ring fenced to be used for sport specific areas to make an impact in Physical Education and Sport in schools.

 Schools were free to determine how best to use this funding to improve the quality and breadth of PE and Sport provision, including increasing participation in PE and Sport so that all pupils develop healthy lifestyles and reach the performance levels they are capable of.

-This means that schools will be able to continue to deliver, improve and develop their high quality Physical Education, Physical Activity and School Sport provision.
+On 30th April 2019 the Department for Education confirmed that the Primary PE and Sport Premium will continue, at the doubled rate (£320 million) for 2019-2020.
+This news means that schools will be able to continue to deliver, improve and develop high quality Physical Education, Physical Activity and School Sport provision.